Report on FBI brings the 2016 campaign roaring back

 Instead, the damage from the nastiest election in decades seems to multiply by the week, stifling all efforts to slake its poison, and looks certain to linger for years.

+In fact, the inspector general made no finding that exonerates Trump in the investigation into whether his campaign colluded with Russia or the President obstructed justice by firing former FBI Director James Comey.

+It found that Strzok's views did not have any impact on investigative decisions taken by the FBI in the investigation into Hillary Clinton's emails.
+It did not make any determination on whether his political leanings had any impact on the Russia investigation.

-On the face of it, the Justice Department's inspector general's report was unimpeachably reasonable.
+On the face of it, the report was unimpeachably reasonable.
 It offered something for everyone involved in the tortured melodrama of the last election, should they chose to salve their wounds and move on.

 "It is thorough, it is detailed, it is reasoned, it is not histrionic," said Preet Bharara, former US attorney for the Southern District of New York, who is now a CNN legal analyst.

-The report found that former FBI Director James Comey infringed departmental norms and acted in an "extraordinary and insubordinate" manner in handling the Hillary Clinton email investigation, but not out of political malevolence.
+The report found that Comey infringed departmental norms and acted in an "extraordinary and insubordinate" manner in handling the Clinton email investigation, but not out of political malevolence.
 It rebuked two FBI officials who swapped text messages critical of Trump but said their political leanings did not taint the bureau's investigations.

 "I am hopeful that the work is finished on this issue, that the American people, the President and the Congress accept the OIG's report and we can move on," Greg Brower, a former assistant director at the FBI's Bureau of Congressional Affairs, told CNN's Brooke Baldwin.